erikrapcik/starter-academic/content/home/demo.md

       - 20px
       - "0"
 ---
-## 👋 Welcome to the Academic Template
+## 👋 Welcome to my personal website

 The Wowchemy **Academic Resumé Template** for Hugo empowers you to create your job-winning online resumé and showcase your academic publications.